pocomane/brewed-in-the-apocalypse/bita.md

 so we describe them once here.

-Until now we saw move with trigger in the real world, but it is very common, particularly for player moves, to have a move triggered when something happened in the fiction.
+Until now we saw move with trigger in the real world, but it is very common, particularly for protagonist moves, to have a move triggered when something happened in the fiction.

 If a move says to trigger another move, skip the trigger condition of the new